klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 ## Research project
 ### Task definition
-This is a portfolio summarizing my individual work for the Nano project of the Applied Data Science minor at The Hague University.
+This portfolio summarizes my individual work and effort for the Nano project of the Applied Data Science minor.

 In the Nano project we aim to help VSParticle, a company that derived from TU Delft's nanotech group.
 They work with nanoparticles and, among others, analyze nanoparticle images to calculate the particle’s sizes.
 To do this, VSParticle has built an image processing program that results in an edited image which enables the software to calculate the particle’s sizes.
 Part of the image processing is the thresholding step, where greyscale images are converted into bitmaps using thresholding algorithms and user input.
 This step distinctly separates the nanoparticles from the background.
 In combination with our minor, our goal is to automate this step using a Machine Learning or Deep Learning model which predicts the best algorithm to use.
 Our research question reads as follows: